Graduate Student Research Awards

 - Must complete Responsible Conduct of Research (RCR) training.
 This requirement can be met in one of two ways:

 - Designated RCR Workshops – Students may use attendance at one of our designated RCR professional development workshops for credit.
-Please check the workshop descriptions to ensure that they meet the requirement.
-Attendance at one of these workshops can also be used towards the professional development workshop requirement.
+Please check the workshop descriptions to ensure that they meet the requirements.

 - Online CITI Training – Available through the UNT Office of Research Integrity and Compliance.
 Students will receive a certificate after completing the course, and TGS will keep a record on file to verify completion.